Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 Plot: In The Great Alone, Ernt Allbright is a former Prisoner of War who returns home from the Vietnam War with PTSD.
 He impulsively moves to Alaska, where he, his wife Cora, and his teen daughter Leni live in Americaโ€™s last frontier.
 There, they fight for survival– literally and figuratively.

-Leni befriends a local boy, and as a brutal winter approaches, these characters face a string of traumatic events as dark as the Alaskan Winter itself.
+Leni befriends a local boy, and as a brutal winter approaches, these characters face a string of traumatic events as dark as the Alaskan winter itself.

 Related Post: Review of The Great Alone